Art Pricing and Gaining "Exposure"

 So my point is, no, no, your rights, no what you need to do.
 And if you have questions about your art and what you should price it at, that is where the art pricing calculator comes into play.

 How the Art Pricing Calculator Helps You With Knowing Your Exposure Risk

-So I have this art pricing calculator tool right here (check out the video above to see the art pricing calculator tool in action).
+So I have this Art Pricing Secrets Book book (check out the video above to see the art pricing calculator tool in action).

 This tool becomes extremely powerful to you to guide you in knowing the risk of property value when somebody is asking for a particular piece and they say, 'Oh, well, it'd be great exposure'.
 You'll be able to respond confidently that "I know this piece would sell for $507".

-I love this art pricing calculator tool, because I know my risk and that client will also know that I'm going to put in a 10,000 piece on their business insurance.
+I love the Art Pricing Formula detailed in this book and associated spreadsheets because I know my risk and that client will also know that I'm going to put in a 10,000 piece on their business insurance.

 There are a lot of great uses for this art pricing calculator tool (more articles below).
-I would encourage you to go to art pricing calculator, check it out, and know your rights.
+I would encourage you to go to order the book Art Pricing Secrets: Ethically Pricing Creativity.
+The Formula That Works., and know your rights.

 Until next time, stay safe, happy and healthy and happy creating.
 Bye, guys.

 Other Articles You May Like About Art Pricing and Exposure